patternfly/patternfly/src/patternfly/components/Table/examples/Table.md

   {{#> table-tbody}}
     {{#> table-tr}}
       {{#> table-td table-td--modifier="pf-m-truncate" table-td--data-label="Truncating text"}}
-        This text will truncate instead of wrap.
+        This text will truncate instead of wrap in table layout and wrap gracefully in grid layout.
       {{/table-td}}
       {{#> table-td table-td--modifier="pf-m-break-word" table-td--data-label="Break word"}}
         <a href="#">http://thisisaverylongurlthatneedstobreakusethebreakwordmodifier.org</a>